PDLT-University-of-York/test-split-site/docs/ultra/assignment-set-up.md

     Files uploaded to Learn VLE sites (eg. PDF or Word documents) are technically accessible to all site users, even if hidden from students in the Course Content area.

     When **uploading assessment-related files** where access needs to be limited (eg. assessment briefs or test materials), view and apply [our guidance on Strict File Access Control for Sensitive Files](https://docs.google.com/document/d/1j6g1k2W0Ont1kA8DfSq7VuLYwgIhbDI7vzwd0-tQAaM/edit).

+### Generate Assignment prompts & rubrics with AI

+You can use the [AI Design Assistant Tool](../ultra/ai-da.md) to auto-generate assignment prompts based on your site content.

+In addition to creating assessments, this tool may also be most useful for exploring ideas for project work or discussion tasks more generally.

+!!! ai "Using AI tools effectively"

+    AI-generated content is a **starting point** for your own content development rather than a finished product.
+You must always **carefully check** that output is accurate and appropriate for your intended use and adapt as needed.

+    See our [general guide to Artificial Intelligence tools](../other-tools/ai.md) for more details on using AI responsibly.